-In this course students will revisit how to use a sewing machine and build upon their practical and creative skills developed in Home Economics.
+In this course students will revisit how to use a sewing machine and build upon their practical and creative skills.
 Students will learn about textile embellishment and manipulation techniques to construct clothing and craft items that are both functional and decorative.
 We aim to give students the opportunity to use skills and processes to produce items that they can use or wear.
 Students will be encouraged to use and express creativity in all their textiles projects.